TRIUMF-Capstone2022/richai/README.md

 ## Configuration file

 The configuration file contains all of the parameters for the dataset, filters, model training, and scoring.
-Use file `configs/config.yaml` can be used to control datset paths, filters, model parameters/hyperparameters, train/test/saved model paths, dataloader configurations such as batch size, number of workers, etc., number of training epochs, device id, and many more.
+File `configs/config.yaml` can be used to control datset paths, filters, model parameters/hyperparameters, train/test/saved model paths, dataloader configurations such as batch size, number of workers, etc., number of training epochs, device id, and many more.

 > Before beginning the training process, double-check that the configuration, such as datset and model paths, is correct.